-Long-term debt is issued at fixed interest rates, thereby minimising cash flow and interest rate exposure.
+Long-term debt is issued at fixed interest rates, thereby minimizing cash flow and interest rate exposure.
 The Company is primarily exposed to risks associated with fluctuating interest rates on its short-term borrowings and other variable interest credit facilities.
-The current amount of short-term borrowings is nil.
+The current amount of short-term borrowings is \$30 million (nil as at December 31, 2015).